tannerdolby/rotation-cipher/README.md

 ```

 ### Store ciphers
 Write generated ciphers to an output file.
+Each file will have a timestamp included after the filename to ensure all records can be maintained.

 ```js
 const { writeCiphers } = require('rotation-cipher')